craic/mapswipe_convnet/experiment_1/README.md

 This experiment used the code was based on example 5.2 "Using convnets with small datasets" in the book  [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python) by Francois Chollet.

-This uses a model with 4 conv2d / maxpooling2 layers that start with 128x128 images
+This uses a model with 4 conv2d / maxpooling2 layers that start with 128x128 images.
+The original tile images are 256x256 but using these results in much slower training with only minor improvement in progress.

 ```
 _________________________________________________________________